 Contribution percentages that are too low or too high may not take full advantage of employer matches.
 If the percentage is too high, contributions may reach the IRS limit before the end of the year.
 As a result, employers will not match for the rest of the year.
 This calculation can show the contribution percentage window in order to take full advantage of the employer's matching contributions.

 A 401(k) is a form of retirement savings plan in the U.S. with tax benefits that are mainly available through an employer.
 It is named after subsection 401(k) in the Internal Revenue Code, which was made possible by the Revenue Act of 1978.
 Self-directed 401(k)s exist for people who can't participate in employer-sponsored 401(k)s.
 Contributions to a 401(k) are made as pre-tax deductions during payroll, and the dividends, interest, and capital gains of the 401(k) all benefit from tax deferment.
 This means that assets in a 401(k) grow tax-free and won't be taxed until a later point, usually during retirement.
 Employees, sometimes called plan participants, can contribute a certain percentage of their pre-tax salaries to their 401(k) plans.
 However, in addition to the annual limit set by the IRS, it is possible for employers to set limits on the percentage of their paychecks that employees can contribute.
 In addition, as part of a 401(k) plan, employers can choose to match employee contributions, usually up to a certain percentage of the employee's paycheck.
 The IRS contribution limit increases along with the general cost-of-living increase due to inflation.
-The 2019 deferral limit for 401(k) plans was $19,000, the 2020 and 2021 limits are $19,500.
+The 2023 deferral limit for 401(k) plans was $22,500, the 2024 limit is $23,000.

 General Pros and Cons of a 401(k)